Estimated reading time: 3 minutes

 It’s not as though sexual assault by law enforcers is a rare or unknown occurrence.
-A report by the Cato Institute found it to be second only to use of excessive force in many complaints of police misconduct.
-An Associated Press probe of the issue published in 2015-most reported form of police misconduct in the U.S., found that around a thousand police officers lost their licenses during the six-year period between 2009 and 2014 for sex-related offenses, and termed that total “unquestionably an undercount,” since not all states routinely made such responses.
+A report by the Cato Institute found it to be second only to excessive force in many complaints of police misconduct.
+An Associated Press probe of the issue published in 2015-most reported form of police misconduct in the U.S., found that around a thousand police officers lost their licenses during the six years between 2009 and 2014 for sex-related offenses, and termed that total “unquestionably an undercount,” since not all states routinely made such responses.

 In less than a majority of the states, the law has for some time made it a crime for law enforcement officers to have sexual relations with persons in custody.
-Some of the states that have outlawed police sex with detainees had only moved to protect detainees within the last decade or so: Oregon in 2005, Alaska in 2013, and Arizona in 2015.
+Some of the states that have outlawed police sex with detainees had only moved to protect detainees within the last decade or so: Oregon (2005), Alaska (2013), and Arizona (2015).
 Even so, at the start of this year, there was no such legal precedent set in 35 states.

-This year Kansas and New York joined the states to protect detainees with explicit bans on law enforcement personnel having sexual contact with persons being detained.
-There are both similarities and differences in the way each state came to join the ranks of states forbidding such relations.
+This year Kansas and New York joined the states to protect detainees with explicit bans on law enforcement personnel having sexual contact with detained persons.
+There are both similarities and differences in how each state came to join the ranks of states forbidding such relations.

 New York had the more shocking story.
-One mid-September evening last year, two plainclothes New York City detectives in an unmarked van discovered three young people smoking marijuana in a Brooklyn alley.
+Last year, one mid-September evening, two plainclothes New York City detectives in an unmarked van discovered three young people smoking marijuana in a Brooklyn alley.
 The policemen told the two males in the group to take off, then handcuffed Anna Chambers (an alias), the lone 18-year-old female, in the back of their van and took turns raping her.

 After being dropped off on the roadside, she called a friend who took her to a hospital.
-DNA confirmed the identity of her assailants as a pair of Brooklyn narcotics detectives in their 30’s; they left the force and face trial this fall.
-Their claim that Anna had consented highlighted New York’s absence of any law which expressly forbids law enforcers having sexual relations with persons they have detained.
+DNA confirmed her assailants’ identity as a pair of Brooklyn narcotics detectives in their 30’s; they left the force and face trial this fall.
+Their claim that Anna had consented highlighted New York’s absence of any law which expressly forbids law enforcers from having sexual relations with persons they have detained.